 Discover the ancient Incan Civilization in its former capital Cusco, Peru through first-hand anthropological research and visits to historical Andean sites.

-• Live and study in Cusco, and learn about the culture and history of the Andes
+• Living and studying in Cusco, and learning about the culture and history of the Andes

 • Visit Machu Picchu, a UNESCO World Heritage site and one of the Seven Wonders of the world

 • June 16 – July 20, 2019